The term ‘Power over Ethernet’ (PoE) refers to a means of providing data and power together to PDs (Powered Devices) with the help of Ethernet cables.

 Universal Power over Ethernet (UPOE), also known as POE+, is the third generation of POE and is offered by Cisco.
 It imparts up to 60W power to its connected devices.

-It was developed by Cisco to meet the growing need for power.
+Cisco developed it to meet the growing need for power.
 UPOE increased the power imparted per switch interface multifold.

 It helps in imparting power to networks in remote devices.
-For example, in Virtual Desktop Infrastructure (VDI), one’s laptop operates in a data center instead of an individual device.
+For example, in Virtual Desktop Infrastructure (VDI), one’s laptop operates in a data centre instead of an individual device.

 In this, the user can access his profile from any of the devices.
 Its addition to VDI has greatly increased its movability and reduced costs.